lehins/massiv/README.md

 your source code is compiled with `ghc -O2 -threaded -with-rtsopts=-N`, otherwise no parallelization and poor performance are waiting for you.
 Also a bit later you might notice the `{-# INLINE funcName
 #-}` pragma being used, often times it is a good idea to do that, but not always required.
 It is
-worth to benchmark and experiment.
+worthwhile to benchmark and experiment.

 ## Stencil